FibromyalgiaFibromyositis; Fibrositis; Myofascial pain syndrome

 Treatments usually involve trial and error:

-- Patients may start with physical therapy, exercise, stress reduction techniques, and cognitive-behavioral therapy.
+- People may start with physical therapy, exercise, stress reduction techniques, and cognitive-behavioral therapy.

 - If these methods fail to improve symptoms, an antidepressant or muscle relaxant may be added to the treatment.
-Doctors usually prescribe these drugs because they may improve pain tolerance.
+Doctors usually prescribe these drugs to improve pain tolerance.

 - Patient education and programs that encourage coping skills are an important part of any treatment plan.